Who (might have) met whom

 • 1777 - 1855: Carl Friedrich Gauss icon

-Johann Carl Friedrich Gauss (30/4/1777 - 23/2/1855) was a German mathematician, astronomer, geodesist, and physicist, known for fundamental theorem of algebra and theorema egregium.
+Johann Carl Friedrich Gauss (30/4/1777 - 23/2/1855) was a German mathematician, astronomer, geodesist, and physicist, known for Gaussian integers and Gaussian gravitational constant.

 • 1781 - 1848: Bernard Bolzano icon

-Bernardus Placidus Johann Nepomuk Bolzano (5/10/1781 - 18/12/1848) was a Bohemian mathematician, logician, philosopher, theologian and Catholic priest of Italian extraction, known for Bolzano's theorem (the first purely analytic proof of the intermediate value theorem) and Bolzano-Weierstrass theorem.
+Bernardus Placidus Johann Nepomuk Bolzano (5/10/1781 - 18/12/1848) was a Bohemian mathematician, logician, philosopher, theologian and Catholic priest of Italian extraction, known for Bolzano's theorem (the first purely analytic proof of the intermediate value theorem) and least-upper-bound property.

 • 1782 - 1840: Niccolò Paganini icon